Hyperspectral and multispectral image fusion with arbitrary resolution through self-supervised representations: Proposed Method

 As HSIs generally have a low-rank structure, thus they lie in a low-dimensional subspace~\cite{simoes2014convex, zhuang2018fast}.
 The low-rank factorization aims to approximate a target matrix $\h Z$ as a product of two matrices:

 where $\h E\in \mathbb{R}^{L\times K}$ is a spectral dictionary and $\h A\in \mathbb{R}^{K \times N}$ is a coefficient matrix, respectively.
 And $K \ll L$ represents a hyperparameter controlling the number of spectral bases.
 The low-rank factorization representation offers three main advantages.
 First, it maximizes the utilization of strong correlations among the spectral bands.
-Second, by keeping $K$ small (where $K \ll L$), the size of the spectral mode is reduced, thereby enhancing computational efficiency.
-Third, each row of matrix $\h A$ can be linearly represented by the rows (bands) of matrix $\h Z$, and the rows of matrix $\h A$ maintain the spatial structures of matrix $\h Z$.
+Second, by keeping $K$ small (where $K \ll L$), the size of the spectral mode is reduced, thereby enhancing computational efficiency. {Third, each column of matrix $\h Z$ can be linearly represented by the columns of matrix $\h E$ using the coefficients in matrix $\h A$. } The rows of matrix $\h A$ maintain the spatial structures of matrix $\h Z$. {Note that \eqref{NMF} is not a unique factorization for $\h Z$.
+One could obtain another pairs $\hat{\h E} = \h E \h B$ and $\hat{\h A}= \h B^{-1} \h A$, with any inverse matrix $\h B \in \mathbb R^{K\times K}$. }

 By integrating Eq.\eqref{NMF} into Eq.\eqref{HSI} and Eq.\eqref{MSI}, $\h X$ and $\h Y$ are formulated as:

 Thereafter, the fusion problem is transformed into the task of estimating the spectral dictionary $\h E$ and its corresponding coefficient matrix $\h A$ from matrices $\h X$ and $\h Y$, which follows the following optimization problem: